gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 on nodes that are labeled with `role=ci` while running all other production services on other nodes.
 Further separation of build containers can be achieved using node [taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
-This will disallow other pods from scheduling on the same nodes as the build pods without extra configuration for the other pods.
+This prevents other pods from scheduling on the same nodes as the build pods without extra configuration for the other pods.

 ### Using kaniko